List of King of the Hill characters: Nancy Hicks-Gribble

 Nancy Hicks-Gribble (voiced by Ashley Gardner) (née Hicks) is Dale's wife, Joseph's mother and weather-girl-turned-anchor for local news station Channel 84, and is 40 years old.
-She had a 14-year affair with John Redcorn, which produced her son, Joseph, although the affair ended when John Redcorn befriends Dale.
+She had a 14-year affair with John Redcorn, which produced her son, Joseph, although the affair ended when Redcorn befriended Dale.
 Nancy finally becomes a faithful wife to Dale.
-John Redcorn refused to come back to her out of respect for Dale.
-Her mother Bunny was similarly unfaithful to Nancy's father, but did not reveal her own long-term affair until Nancy began suffering from stress-induced hair loss over her unresolved feelings for John Redcorn.
+Redcorn refused to come back to her out of respect for Dale.
+Her mother Bunny was similarly unfaithful to Nancy's father, but did not reveal her own long-term affair until Nancy began suffering from stress-induced hair loss over her unresolved feelings for Redcorn.
 Nancy is a former beauty queen, a fact which helped her get her job as a news weather-girl.
-It is implied during Season 14 that her and John Redcorn have rekindled their affair at some point, with the two also being partners on a home-selling video blog.
+It is implied during Season 14 that she and Redcorn have rekindled their affair at some point, with the two also being partners on a home-selling video blog.
+However, as of Season 15, Nancy once again ended her relationship with Redcorn, presumably for good.